*** SPOILER ALERT ***

 As I pulled into the driveway, rain obscuring my view and tyres slowly rolling over the floor’s glittering stars, I was lost in silence.

-Following my earlier conversation with Barry, I still couldn’t shift his words from my mind.
-What he’d said, what it meant for me, where I go from here?
-I didn’t even remember the drive home.
+Following my earlier episode with Barry, I still couldn’t shift his words from my mind.
+What he’d said, what it meant for my future, where I go from here – did I really throw his lunchbox out of the window?

 Knock, knock, knock!